 A ticking engine can often indicate a problem with your car’s valve train, although the specific cause of the ticking (like insufficient oil pressure or a failing pump to name a few possibilities) will likely take more time and a visit to an auto mechanic to properly diagnose.

 Hearing a scary knocking or pinging sound coming from under the hood?
 You may be experiencing a problem with how fuel is being ignited within your engine.
 There are a few possible explanations that lead to engine knock, among them: using the incorrect spark plugs, using low-quality gasoline in a high-pressure engine, deposits on the walls of your engine’s cylinders, or worn out or loose rod bearings.
 Knocking engine noises can be serious: don’t delay in having a professional take a closer look.

 5. Squealing engine

 The next time your engine throws you a loud squeal, consider it time to have the fan belt (aka serpentine belt) checked or replaced.
 Fan belts tend to loosen over time, which can lead to that unmistakable squealing sound.

 If your exhaust starts making a thumping or clunking sound, or if it just starts sounding louder than normal, you may have a damaged exhaust system.
 In addition to being a noisy nuisance, defective mufflers can be dangerous, allowing carbon monoxide to leak into your vehicle.
 Have thumping sounds investigated by a professional ASAP.

 When you car starts sounding crazy, don’t delay.
 Treat the noises your car makes like symptoms of a larger problem — consult a professional right away for a check-up, maintenance, and peace of mind.
 And always make sure your auto insurer has your back.
-Get a free quote today to see how much you could save with Esurance.
+Get an auto insurance quote to see how much you could save with Esurance.